Erie Metal Roofingoffer iconErie Windowsoffer icon

 If you want to sell your Pennsylvania home later, you can increase your property’s market value simply by having a metal roof.
 These roofs are virtually indestructible and can withstand high winds, snowstorms, heavy hail, and other forms of bad weather.
 The protection alone is enough for you to see an increase in your property value.

-What Are the Lifespans of Other Roofing Materials? ?
+What Are the Lifespans of Other Roofing Materials?

-● Shingles are an affordable and common roofing material among many homeowners.
-However, they are susceptible to heavy rain and wind and can easily break.
-Asphalt shingles can last anywhere from 20 to 40 years.
-However, most manufacturers only provide a warranty between 15 and 25 years.
-You can also purchase fiberglass shingles, which can last up to 50 years.
+● Asphalt shingles are the most common roofing material among many homeowners.
+Asphalt shingles can last up to 30 years.
+Most manufacturers provide a warranty between 15 and 25 years.

 ● Manufacturers usually make wooden shake tiles out of pressure-treated wood.
 They are slightly more expensive than asphalt shingles.
 However, wood shingles can only last around 30 years.
 In addition, they are not as durable as metal roofing materials.